RTBear/numcom/README.md

 # Number of Combinations Calculator

 ## Problem Statement
-This project calculates all unique permutations of M digits (1-9) which combined using M-1 basic mathmatical operations equal the number N. Allowed operators include:
+This project calculates all unique permutations of 4 digits (1-9) which combined using 3 of the following basic mathmatical operations equal the number 24:
   - Addition (+)
   - Subtraction (-)
   - Multiplication (*)
   - Division (/)

+In the future, I may extend this to be M digits equalling any number N.

 ### Definitions and Considerations
 For the purposes of this project, the following terms are defined as follows.